The Ultimate Introduction to Block Play in Early Childhood

-Whether you’re an educator, parent, or simply curious, you may be wondering what is block play exactly?
+Whether you’re an educator, parent, or simply curious, you may wonder, “What is block play, exactly?”
 This guide will give you a deeper understanding of how playing with blocks nurtures children’s learning and development.

 What is Block Play?